score-spec/docs/content/en/docs/overview/_index.md

 ### Eliminates configuration mismanagement

 Development teams risk configuration inconsistencies when promoting workloads between environments that run on different technology stacks.
-For example, if you're running a testing environment with Docker Compose and a production environment on Kubernetes, keeping your Wwrkloads' configuration in sync can be challenging as each platform comes with its own set of APIs, semantics, syntax and configuration constructs.
+For example, if you're running a testing environment with Docker Compose and a production environment on Kubernetes, keeping your Workloads' configuration in sync can be challenging as each platform comes with its own set of APIs, semantics, syntax and configuration constructs.
 With Score, developers describe their workloads once with `score.yaml` and any required platform-specific configuration can be automatically generated via a Score Implementation (e.g. `score-compose` or `score-k8s`).
 This significantly reduces the risk of configuration mismatch between environments.

 ### Enables separation of concerns